TempeHS/2025CT_GameDesign_Vladimir-G/README.md

 Finally, hitting enemies on the head required working with colliders as well.
 E.g. make the player bounce up after hitting the enemy.
 When the player is hit it is immune to futher attacks for a short time, implemented by disabling player's hit box.
 >

+Without physics, a 2d platformer would be impossible to make.
+Physics is the backbone of the game; without physics, all of the following in the gif wouldn't be possible.

 ## Acknowledgements